New drug capsule delivers medicine for weeks after swallowing

-(Reuters Health) – - Some patients with bacterial respiratory infections may be able to skip antibiotics, a recent study suggests.

-LONDON Nov 16 - Scientists have developed a new drug capsule that stays in the stomach for up to two weeks after being swallowed, gradually releasing its payload.
+LONDON, Nov 16 (Reuters) - - Scientists have developed a new drug capsule that stays in the stomach for up to two weeks after being swallowed, gradually releasing its payload.

 The capsule, developed by researchers in the United States, could be a powerful weapon in fighting malaria, HIV and other diseases where successful treatment depends on repeated doses of medicine.